Brazil declares public health emergency for Yanomami people

 Associated Press

-BRASILIA, Brazil (AP) — Brazil’s government has declared a public health emergency for the Yanomami people in the Amazon who are suffering from malnutrition and diseases such as malaria as a consequence of illegal mining.
+BRASILIA, Brazil (AP) — President Luiz Inacio Lula da Silva visited Brazil’s northern state of Roraima on Saturday after the government declared a public health emergency for the Yanomami people in the Amazon, who are suffering from malnutrition and diseases such as malaria as a consequence of illegal mining.

+At the state capital, Boa Vista, Lula said the way the Yanomami are treated is inhumane.
+The immediate measures to be taken by the government are improvement in transportation and the employment of more doctors and nurses to work in the region, he said.

-President Luiz Inácio Lula da Silva also created a multiministerial committee, to be coordinated by his chief of staff, for an initial period of 90 days.
-He is traveling to Roraima state’s capital, Boa Vista, where many ill Yanomami have been admitted to specialized hospitals.
+Lula also created a multiministerial committee, to be coordinated by his chief of staff, for an initial period of 90 days.
+The government team went to Boa Vista as many ill Yanomami have been admitted to specialized hospitals there.

-The Yanomami are the largest native group in Brazil, with a population of around 30,000 that lives in an area larger than 9 million hectares (22 million acres), in the northern area of the Amazon rainforest, close to the border with Venezuela.
+The Yanomami live in the largest indigenous area in Brazil, with more than 9 million hectares (22 million acres) and a population of around 30,000, in the northern area of the Amazon rainforest, close to the border with Venezuela.

 In recent years, specialists had sounded the alarm about humanitarian and sanitary crisis taking shape.
 The report “Yanomami Under Attack,” written by the nonprofit Socio-Environmental Institute, points out that in 2021 the region was responsible for 50% of the malaria cases in the country.
 The same report said that more than 3,000 children were malnourished.